Horizons™ Homeschool Math Curriculum

 You'll find great suggestions that help to eliminate frustration when teaching difficult concepts.
 Plus, the handbook offers numerous ideas for creating math manipulatives from materials in your house — a real money saver!

-Horizons Math is priced at only $59.95 to $71.95 per year.
-The price is predictable and easy to plan for.
+The price of Horizons Math is predictable and easy to plan for.

 Moreover, because it was designed for homeschool use, it includes extra worksheets and workbooks for extra practice.
 While you only need to purchase each program once, you will need to repurchase the extra workbooks, and the practice worksheets can be either reproduced or repurchased.
-It also includes homeschool-friendly suggestions for math manipulatives you can make from things you have at home.
+The program is full of helpful suggestions and ideas, such as what household items you can recruit to serve as creative manipulatives.
+If you prefer, Sonlight offers ready-to-use kits with all the manipulatives you need, in a convenient storage case.

 - Spiral teaching progression.